AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

 .. note::
     You can stop the training at any time by clicking on the start button again.
     **The training will stop after the next batch has been processed, and will try to save the model.
-Please note that results might be incomplete if you fstop the training this way.**
+Please note that results might be incomplete if you stop the training this way.**

 After a minimum of two validations steps have been performed (which depends on the interval you set), the training loss values and validation metrics will be plotted